barias35/C-_Challenge/README.md

 - Results should be printed in the console
 - Resuts should be exported in the output folder as: "test_results.csv" and "test_results.html"

+  **Notes:** test_results.html is an additional feature to export metrics of any execution to allow future implementation of charts, emailable report in HTML format